SuperOfficeDocs/superoffice-docs/docs/en/api/flows/index.md

 # Introduction to working with Flows through the API

 A flow is an automated sequence of marketing-related steps, such as sending a message, updating participant information, or creating an activity.
-The conceptual overview of Flow can be found here [here][1], and this page will focus on how to work with Flow through our API.
+The conceptual overview of Flow can be found here [here][1], and this page will focus on how to create a Flow through the API.

 ## Creating an EmailFlow

-Creating a new EmailFlow can be done by sending a request to the [CreateDefaultEmailFlow Agent][3], adjust the response to fit your need and pass it back to the [SaveEmailFlow Agent][4].
+Creating a new EmailFlow can be done by:

+1. Sending a POST request to the [CreateDefaultEmailFlow Agent][3]
+2. Create Triggers and inject them into the returned object
+3. Create Steps and inject them into the returned object
+4. Save the Email Flow through [SaveEmailFlow Agent][4].

+### Create an Email Flow object

+The [CreateDefaultEmailFlow Agent][3] endpoint in the REST API will return a pre-populated default Email Flow object.
+Using this makes it easier to both get default values from the system and get a full overview of what the object looks like.

 Request